ovansa/ovansa_personal_blog/contents/automate-postman-test-data-generation/index.md

 This is where the magic happens!
 Click on the "Pre-request Script" tab in your request.

 ![Pre-request Script Tab](/images/blog/postman-tutorial/pre-request-tab.png)
-_Caption: "Click on the 'Pre-request Script' tab located here to add your data generation code"_
+_Click on the 'Pre-request Script' tab to add your data generation code_

 First, let's generate a random string using JavaScript's Math random function: